Luci-MG/Under-the-Hood/docs/langdives/Java/JavaPassBy.md

 ### **Reference Types**

-When you pass a reference type to a method, the reference itself is passed by value.
+These include objects, arrays, and instances of classes, When you pass a reference type to a method, the reference itself is passed by value.
 This means the method receives a copy of the reference to the object.
 While you can change the object's properties, you cannot change the reference to point to a different object.

-???+ example
+??? example "Reference Types Example"
     ```java
     class MyClass {
         int value;